MiSo1289/asiochan/README.md

 // .. and the result is contextually convertible to bool. if (result)
 {
+    // ...
 }
 ```

+Writing to an unbounded channel is also a wait-free operation, and can be thus be used as the default operation for `select_ready`.

 The `read` and `write` operations can accept multiple channels.
 This allows you to `select` between multiple write channels with the same `send_type` without copying the sent value: